Implementation and Evaluation of LA DOOR: A Program to Prevent New Misdemeanor Offenses Related to Substance Use, Mental

 How do we create conditions and environments that support health and well-being?

 The Community Health and Environmental Policy program focuses on such topics as infrastructure, science and technology including commercial space policy, industrial policy, energy transitions, disaster response and resilience, community design, community health promotion, migration and population dynamics, transportation and broader environmental quality, as well as other policy concerns that are influenced by the natural and built environment, technology, and community organizations and institutions that affect well-being.
 Learn more about this program, which includes the RAND Climate Resilience Center and the Center on Housing and Homelessness in Los Angeles.

 How do we create a justice system that is fairer, more efficient, and more effective?

 The Justice Policy program addresses key policy issues in the criminal and civil justice systems: effective policing, border security, recidivism, prison reform, access to justice, drug policy, the courts, and the role of corporate ethics and accountability.
 Learn more about this program, which includes the Drug Policy Research Center and the Center for Quality Policing.

 As a part of the program, the Institute for Civil Justice is dedicated to making the civil justice system more efficient and more equitable.

 How do we actively promote policies, actions and behaviors that foster individual, family, household and social well-being?

-The Social and Behavioral Policy program advances solutions to improve the effectiveness of social programs; support marital and family well-being; raise people out of poverty, improve the lives of older adults, disabled populations, and their caregivers; and further the positive development of children, youth, and young adults.
+The Social and Behavioral Policy program advances solutions to improve the effectiveness of economic and social programs; support marital and family well-being; raise people out of poverty, improve the lives of older adults, disabled populations, and their caregivers; and further the positive development of children, youth, and young adults.
 The program also develops and evaluates prevention and treatment programs to address substance use and abuse, mental health, active and independent living, and other factors that are critical for well-being.
 Learn more